Your Health and Comfort is Our Goal

 Tooth extractions can help alleviate the pain and discomfort that comes with ailments such as overcrowded mouths, severe tooth decay, or jaw deterioration.
-At Green Gregson Family Dentistry, we use the latest dental technologies at our Metairie dental office to provide optimal comfort and efficiency during your treatment.
-Jeffrey Gregson, DDS has extensive training in oral surgery, taking a particular interest in extractions.
-In addition to removing one or more teeth, we can also provide high quality restorations when replacements are required following a tooth extraction.
+Dr. Randy Green and Dr. Jeffrey Gregson use the latest dental technologies at their Metairie office to provide optimal comfort and efficiency during your treatment.
+Dr. Gregson has had extensive training in oral surgery, taking a particular interest in extractions.
+In addition to removing one or more teeth, we can also provide high quality restorations when replacements are required following an extraction

 As dentists, our primary goal is to preserve your natural teeth.
 We may use dental fillings or crowns to repair decayed or damaged teeth.
 Unfortunately, some teeth are beyond repair or cause misalignment and other complications.
 You may need a tooth extraction if: